Chaos Construction Sudoku

 Frequently Asked Questions

-How do I identify the regions?
+How do I find the hidden regions?